-We’ve all had the experience of a prayer going unanswered.
+We’ve all had the experience of prayer going unanswered.
 We’ve even offered prayers that we thought were worthy prayers for worthy causes and had them go unanswered.
 It begs the question: Does God test us by not answering our prayers?

 Many people think of prayer as some kind of vending machine.
 We insert request, and Christ gives us an answer.
 Prayer is when we speak to God, and said even more simply, it is being with God.
-In prayer, we enter into intimate conversation with God, conversation that is joyful, vulnerable, and humble.
+In prayer, we enter into intimate conversation with God, a conversation that is joyful, vulnerable, and humble.
 God always hears our prayers, but answers them in His way and in His time.

 Let’s give a contemporary example.
 My son asks me to buy him French fries for the fourth time in a week.
 I say no. He begs and implores me.
-I don’t give into his request out of control or meanness.
+I don’t give in to his request out of control or meanness.
 In this case, I do it out of love.
 I love my son and want him to grow up to live a long and healthy life.
 Four servings of French fries in a week is not good for him.
 In this case, I have to say no.

 But what about this Canaanite woman, who was asking for healing for her daughter, certainly a worthy request?
-Certainly Christ knew He was going to heal the woman’s daughter, but first there was a teaching moment both for the woman and for the crowd that was there.
+Certainly, Christ knew He was going to heal the woman’s daughter, but first, there was a teaching moment both for the woman and for the crowd that was there.
 First of all, the woman was a Canaanite woman, a Gentile.
 She was not a Jew, one of God’s chosen people.
 Jews didn’t go out of their way to help Gentiles.